zyf0717/zyf0717.github.io/about.markdown

 Welcome to my blog!

-Through this platform, I hope to document and share my tech journey.
-I have a wide variety of interests, and therefore this blog is necessary to document and keep track of what I have been up to.
+I have a wide variety of interests, and this blog is meant to document and keep track of what I have been up to in the tech space.

 ## Data science